$0 Colorado Foster Care Quick-Start Checklist

 TIPS-MAPP Training in Rural Colorado

-Hybrid and online TIPS-MAPP options.
-Colorado has expanded remote training access significantly.
-CDHS approves hybrid and online TIPS-MAPP delivery, meaning some or all of the 27 hours can be completed remotely.
-Not all counties and CPAs have implemented this equally.
+Hybrid and online training options.
+Some counties or CPAs may offer remote or hybrid delivery, but availability and the portion that can be completed remotely vary.
 When you contact your county DHS or a CPA, ask explicitly:

-CPAs with statewide operations (Hope & Home, Lutheran Family Services Rocky Mountains, Savio House) typically have more flexible training options than rural county DHS offices, because they serve applicants across the state and have invested in remote delivery infrastructure.
+CPAs with statewide operations (Hope & Home, Lutheran Family Services Rocky Mountains, Savio House) may have different training options from rural county DHS offices.
+Ask each agency what it currently offers to applicants in your area.

 Physical Home Inspection: Rural-Specific Requirements